Natural Gas Emissions: Measure Top-down or Bottom-up?

 Other scientific partners were University of Wyoming, Aerodyne, AECOM, Scientific Aviation and GHD.
 Working with industry technical experts gave the study team invaluable, full site access for bottom-up measurements and hourly and spatially resolved operational data.
 The data improved the understanding of the magnitude and timing of emissions, particularly for episodic events like maintenance operations.

 While the results are specific to the basin studied, the novel methods developed in this study can be adapted and applied to other basins to similarly discern which sources contribute the most to regional methane emissions from oil and gas production basins.

-Read the article, “Temporal Variability Largely Explains Difference in Top-down and Bottom-up Estimates of Regional-Scale Methane Emissions,” in Proceedings of the National Academy of Sciences, view the video, or visit the study website.
+Read the article, “Temporal Variability Largely Explains Difference in Top-down and Bottom-up Estimates of Regional-Scale Methane Emissions,” in Proceedings of the National Academy of Sciences or view the video.